 - Enjoy coloring sheets based on the 1940 Disney film illustrations.

 - Use this pattern to make a paper Pinocchio marionette.
-You can also find a Pinnochio Hand Puppet ready-made.
+Or choose a ready-made Pinocchio marionette.

-- A mask to print out will help with retellings, or make a fun start for a bulletin board.
+- A mask will help with retellings, or make a fun start for a bulletin board.

 Once the story is clear, consider some cross-curricular connections: